-35 Cf. Erize 1999, 2006.
+&lt;sup>34 Cf. Erize 1999, 2006.

-36 Cf. the concept of anisotropic language use in Txillardegi 2002 (reviewed in Martínez de Luna 2005b).
-In other words, at least some Basque speakers demonstrate a considerable degree of language loyalty.
+&lt;sup>35 Cf. the concept of anisotropic language use in Txillardegi 2002 (reviewed in Martínez de Luna 2005b).
+In other words, some Basque speakers at least demonstrate a considerable degree of language loyalty.
 The theory is discussed in English in Martínez de Luna et al. 2006: 79-83.
 In building their model other researchers have found it essential to distinguish between Basque speakers by strategy, distinguishing those who conceal their knowledge of the language in encounters with unknown interlocutors and those who don't: see Iriberri & Uriarte 2012.